Buffers#

 bool is_sub_buffer() const;

-if this sycl::buffer
+Returns true if this sycl::buffer is a sub-buffer,

-otherwise returns false
+otherwise returns false.

-can construct an instance of a sycl::buffer
+A sycl::buffer can construct an instance of a sycl::buffer

-that reinterprets the original sycl::buffer
+that reinterprets the original sycl::buffer with a different

-type, dimensionality and range using the member function reinterpret
+type, dimensionality and range using the member function reinterpret.

 template <typename ReinterpretT, int ReinterpretDim>